HobaiRiku/call-me-back/README.md

 enabled = true
 appendWindowsPath = true
 ```
-which mean we can interact with windows environment, so the `code` command should work in wsl environment, it will launch vscode in windows i think (as long as vscode cli install in windows). so there should not be a problem with where the `code` should run.
+which mean we can interact with windows environment, so the `code` command should work in wsl environment, it will launch vscode in windows i think (as long as vscode cli install in windows). so there should not be a problem with where the `code` should run.Otherwise, the situation is similar to recent vscode remote.

 ## Related